DonScartel/distributed-databases/README.md

-Before you do any of this you must be familiar with
+Before you do any of these you must be familiar with

 -installing and using citus(postgress), there are other alternatives but for this project we used citus -installing express